 However, for advanced players you should probably have a restring at least once a month if they haven’t broken before this.
 This is because your tension will have reduced over this period and the strings will have lost some of their life.
 Again this depends on how much you are playing and what string and tension you have.

-This is the second post I have written on badminton string.
+This is the second post we have written on badminton string.
 If you haven’t already then make sure you check out our first blog post here which tells you everything you need to know about badminton string.
 This includes what string is best for you and your playing style!
-In this post I also tell you the record amount of strings I have broken in a 2 hour session, and the record I have seen players in the top 10 in the world break!
+In this post we also tell you the record amount of strings Greg has broken in a 2 hour session, and the record we have seen players in the top 10 in the world break!

 Hopefully these two blog posts have covered everything you need to know about string and string tension!